 Measuring Big Already

 Compared to my first pregnancy with just one child I’m already quite a bit bigger.
-Below is an image comparing me 10 weeks pregnant with my first child and then with my twins at 10 weeks.
+Below is an image comparing me 10 weeks of pregnancy with my first child and then with my twins at 10 weeks of pregnancy.

 Date Change & Delivery Options Reconsidered